mramshaw/Node-Linting-and-Testing/README.md

 Snyk offers reports, notifications and an attractive dashboard.
 It also offers a number of helpful integrations, such as GitHub and Travis/Jenkins.
-While Snyk will scan code whenever code is checked-in, it will also scan code on a regular bassis as well.
+While Snyk will scan code whenever code is checked-in, it will also scan code on a regular basis as well.
 For a higher frequency of vulnerability scanning, a commercial license is recommended.

 Snyk publishes a list of the vulnerabilities that it can scan for: